SabshinK/Game-Project/Sprint3_Planning.md

 -Class for collision resolution (complete by: 2/26)

--Update sprite sheets (possible math tings :3)
+-Update sprite sheets (possible math things)

 -Help with ObjectManager